Dave-Vallance/bt-ccxt-store/README.md

 I have been working on.

 Some additions have been made to this repo that I find useful.
 Your mileage may vary.

-Check out the example script.
+Check out the example script to see how to setup and run on Kraken.

 # Additions / Changes